Are there TPS green card pathways?

 - You have been a person of “good moral character” during these ten years

-Unlike the other seven programs discussed in this article, cancellation of removal can only be raised as a possible path to permanent resident at immigration court.
+Unlike the other seven programs discussed in this article, cancellation of removal can only be raised as a possible option for winning permanent resident status at immigration court.

-The other pathways can be pursued outside immigration court, as well as pursued at deportation proceedings.
+The other TPS green card pathways can be pursued outside immigration court, as well as pursued at deportation proceedings.

 In fact, even if an application is denied outside immigration court – such as a family-based visa petition or asylum – the issue can be raised anew before an immigration judge.